 Toe: Refers to the alignment of the front and rear tires.
 If tires point inward, the condition is called "toe-in."
 If tires point outward, the condition is called "toe-out."
 Correct toe settings are essential in order to maximize grip.

-Tow/drafting: As a car moves around the track at 220 mph, it literally splits the air, some of which goes over the car, and some of which goes beneath.
-This lack of air behind the car creates a vacuum, which a trailing car may use to be pulled, or “towed,” by the lead car.
+Tow/drafting: As the race car moves around the track, it splits the air, some going over the car and some beneath.
+This lack of air behind the car creates a vacuum, which a trailing car may use to be pulled or "towed."

-Turbocharger: A turbocharger routes engine exhaust gases to turn a turbine at speeds approaching 100,000 rpm.
-The turbine powers a compressor that forces a greater volume of air into the engine's intake system, thus increasing horsepower and fuel efficiency.
-All IndyCar Series cars utilize a twin-turbocharged engine.
+Turbocharger: A turbocharger routes engine exhaust gases to turn a turbine, which powers a compressor that forces a greater volume of air into the engine’s intake system, thus increasing horsepower and fuel efficiency.

-Variable Ratio Steering Rack: The primary steering mechanism of a car, the steering rack consists of a metal bar with a series of evenly spaced teeth that links to the front wheels of the car.
+Variable Ratio Steering Rack: The primary steering mechanism of a car consisting of a metal bar with a series of evenly-spaced teeth that links to the front wheels of the car.
 A pinion controlled by the driver turning the steering wheel catches on the teeth of the steering rack, causing the wheels to turn.
-On a variable ratio steering rack, the teeth on the steering rack are pitched and spaced closer together at each end of the rack.
-A different shaped pinion is also used.
-Together, these changes diminish the effort required by the driver to turn the car.
+On a variable ratio steering rack, the teeth are pitched and spaced closer together at each end of the rack.

-Wicker bill: A long, narrow, removable spoiler made of steel, aluminum or carbon fiber on the trailing edge of the front and rear wings which varies in height, creating downforce.
+Wicker Bill: A long, narrow, removable spoiler made of steel, aluminum or carbon fiber on the trailing edge of the front and rear wings which varies in height, creating downforce.
 Teams will use different sized wicker bills to create more or less downforce.
-The larger (higher) the wicker bill, the greater the downforce, and vice versa for smaller wicker bills.